MississaugaCoding/mississaugacoding.github.io/_posts/2015-08-25-html-css-js-intro-session2.md

 layout: post
 title: HTML/CSS/JS - Intro Session 2
 comments: true
-publish: false
+publish: true
 ---

 This week we will continue covering the basic concepts of HTML, CSS and JavaScript.

 We will introduce new HTML tags, CSS properties and touch on some JavaScript as well.

-This is where we left our HTML and CSS files last week:
+This is where we left off our HTML and CSS files:

 ###index.html
 {% highlight html %}